nygaben/color-flipper/README.md

 # color-flipper

-<h3>This is the first project of FreeCodeCamp's Javascript tutorials. </h3>
+This is the first project of FreeCodeCamp's Javascript tutorials (https://www.freecodecamp.org/news/hone-your-javascript-skills-by-building-these-15-projects/)

 <h3>The takeaway is: how to use Math.random()</h3>